Stanleeeeee/Math-Magician/README.md

 # Math Magicians

-This project is going to have a functional calculator built with React.
-The user will be able to do simple calculations.
+This project is going to have a functional calculator built with React.  consisting of several pages.
+The user will be able move to each pages and also do simple calculations.

 ## Built With